LILAS4SOILS

 Our project activities

-We are supporting all 5 living labs in their development of governance structures and business models to ensure their long-term sustainability.
-This includes the testing of exploitation strategies like the provision of education, solution testing, soil sampling and other services, access to public funding, or community building.
-We coordinate the monitoring of the maturity development of living labs and produce a guideline.
+We support all five Living Labs in developing governance structures and business models to ensure long-term sustainability.
+This includes testing exploitation strategies such as providing education, solution testing, soil sampling, community building, and accessing public funding.
+We also coordinate the monitoring of Living Lab maturity and produce a dedicated guideline.

 Commercial case study with Danone